Adventure is worthwhile in itself.Amelia Earhart

 And if you’re not sure what to pack, make a list of the activities you’ll be doing on your trip and pack accordingly.

-Stick to a budget so you don't end up spending more than you can afford.
+Stick to a budget so you don't spend more than you can afford.
 This will help you enjoy your vacation without worrying about money.

 What has helped me is to have money in a separate account named “Travel” using Chime banking.
 I can keep track of my spending and not worry about going into my regular account.